MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/solution-manage-contracts-in-microsoft-365.md

 search.appverid:
 localization_priority: None
 ROBOTS: NOINDEX, NOFOLLOW
-description: "Learn how to manage contracts using a Microsoft 365 solution."
+description: "Learn how to manage contracts using a Microsoft 365 solution of SharePoint Syntex, Microsoft Teams, and Power Automate."
 ---

-# Manage contracts in Microsoft 365
+# Manage contracts using a Microsoft 365 solution

 This article describes how to create a contracts management solution for your organization with components of Microsoft 365.
 It provides you with a framework to help you plan and create a solution that fits your unique business needs.
 Even if this solution does not suit your business needs as a whole, there are parts of it that you can adopt in your planning to create your custom contract management solution.